tvtaerum/cGANs_housekeeping/README.md

 ```
 #### c. changing optimization from Adam to Adamax for embedding

-While Adam optimizers are generally the best option, it appears that GANs with embedding are best optimized with Adamax.
+While Adam optimizers are generally the best option, GANs with embedding are best optimized with Adamax.
 ```Python
 	opt = Adamax(lr=0.00007, beta_1=0.08, beta_2=0.999, epsilon=10e-8)
 ```